Ace of Cups

 More than anything, trust your own intuition.
 If it doesn’t satisfy your heart, it probably isn’t your path right now.

 Although believing in a higher power is proven to help with emotional problems, it is not the whole solution.
-You also have to either accept or repair the problems blocking you moving forward.
+You also have to either accept or repair the issues blocking you moving forward.

 This will come through introspecting and understanding, and not through ignoring previous events and issues.